LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Methodology

 Based on manual experience in analyzing CI/CD failure logs, it is often insufficient to rely solely on the \texttt{ERROR} log lines that directly report failures.
 The true root cause of a pipeline error is typically identified by examining several lines before and after the failure line.
 This observation motivated the design of the \textit{Key Log Expansion} module, which provides additional contextual information to support LLM-based root cause analysis, helping to mitigate hallucinations and logical errors caused by missing context.

-Starting from the key error lines identified by the \textit{Key Log Filtering} module, the expansion module includes $m$ lines before and $n$ lines after each key line to form a log block.
-We adopt an asymmetric expansion strategy where $n > m$: the preceding $m$ lines ensure that the operations leading to the error are captured, while the succeeding $n$ lines provide richer post-error information such as stack traces and impacted scope, information that is often more critical than the pre-error context.
+Starting from the key error lines identified by the previous module, the expansion module includes $m$ lines before and $n$ lines after each key line to form a log block.
+We adopt an asymmetric expansion strategy where $n > m$: the preceding $m$ lines ensure that the operations leading to the error are captured, while the succeeding $n$ lines provide richer post-error information such as stack traces to cover information that is often more critical than the pre-error context.
 Overlapping blocks resulting from multiple key lines are merged into a single cohesive block to maintain contextual continuity.
-This expansion ensures that the LLM can access sufficient surrounding information to interpret the key log entries accurately.
+This expansion ensures that the LLM can access sufficient surrounding information to interpret the key log lines accurately.

 In practice, we set $m = 4$ and $n = 6$ for both online deployments and offline experiments.
 Empirical results show that this configuration is sufficient to retain most of the contextual information necessary for accurate root cause analysis.